CodeYourFuture/tech-tests/live-assignments/anagram/exercise/README.md

 A working solution should correctly determine that:

 1. "bus" is an anagram of "sub"
-1. "silent" is an anagram of "listen"
+2. "silent" is an anagram of "listen"
-1. "bleat" is an anagram of "table"
+3. "bleat" is an anagram of "table"
-1. "table" is an anagram of "bleat"
+4. "table" is an anagram of "bleat"
-1. "table" is _not_ an anagram of "desk"
+5. "table" is _not_ an anagram of "desk"
-1. "poke" is _not_ an anagram of "pork"
+6. "poke" is _not_ an anagram of "pork"
-1. "compliant" is an anagram of "complaint"
+7. "compliant" is an anagram of "complaint"

-## How to Integrate the Solution
+## How to integrate the solution

 The file `app/js/anagram.js` contains the declaration of the function that you will need to implement.